 Circle Area Community Garden

-Registration for a Community Garden plot will happen simultaneously online and in person on Monday, February 11th, 2019 at 8:00 a.m.
+Registration for a Community Garden plot will happen simultaneously online and in person beginning on Monday, February 8, 2021 at 8:00 a.m.
 Forms can be printed from this site and brought in if registering in person.
 Mail-in applications will no longer be accepted.

 Cost for each plot is $25.00.
 The garden plots are filled on a first-come first-serve basis.
 When garden plots fill, a wait list will be created.
 Plots are limited to one plot per household.
 Gardeners will be contacted with plot assignments and information on orientation dates.